 There are baggage lockers placed by Parkeringshus 4 (P4) in Copenhagen Airport.

 Small locker (36 x 44 x 57 cm) costs DKK 60 per 4 hours or DKK 80 for 24 hours

 Large locker (46 x 60 x 82 cm) costs DKK 80 per 4 hours or DKK 100 for 24 hours

 Ski / Golf locker (32 x 186 x 57) costs DKK 100 per 4 hours or DKK 120 for 24 hours

-It's only possible to pay with credit card (VISA or Mastercard).
+It's only possible to pay with a credit card (VISA or Mastercard).
 You choose and pre-pay for a period of either 4 or 24 hours.
-Afterwards it's possible to pay for storage of up to maximum 7 days.
+Afterwards, it's possible to pay for storage of up to maximum of 7 days.

 For further information, check their website.